10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 Treat mom to a relaxing at-home spa experience with a curated jar of handmade bath essentials.
 From calming bath salts to exfoliating sugar scrubs, each item is made with love and tailored to her favorite scents.

 Making Process: Mix Epsom salts with essential oils and dried petals for bath salts.
 Create scrubs with sugar and coconut oil.
-Place them in small jars or tins, label each, and bundle them inside a large, decorated mason jar.
+Place them in small jars or tins, label each with the name and instructions, and bundle them inside a large, decorated mason jar.
+Add a small loofah or face cloth to round it out.

 Price: $10-$15 for a complete jar